SamueleFacenda/nixos-config/README.md

 ```

 ### Configuration
 My nixos configuration.
-It aim to work well under the hood and also be good to see.
+It aims to work well under the hood and also be good to see.
 I use flakes instead of the standard configuration.nix
 and home manager to configure my programs and desktop.